jawah/wassima/README.md

 This project allows you to access your original operating system trust store, thus helping you to verify the remote peer certificates.

 It works as-is out-of-the-box for MacOS, Windows, and Linux.
+Automatically fallback on Certifi otherwise.
 Available on PyPy and Python 3.7+

 If your particular operating system is not supported, we will make this happen!
 Open